xma711/notebook/cloud_computing/aws/README.md

 EBS also supports a number a advanced features, like snapshotting and cloning.

 Ref(S3): https://en.wikipedia.org/wiki/Amazon_S3
-S3 provides highly scalable object storage and is suited to both small and large repositories of objects.
+S3 provides highly salable object storage and is suited to both small and large repositories of objects.
 S3 provides storages through web services interfaces (REST, SOAP and BitTorrent).

 Differences between S3 and EBS